oschweitzer/learning-resources/react_lesson.md

 - `shouldComponentUpdate(nextProps, nextState)` => allows to cancel the updating process.
 This hook should return a boolean, true if the update should continue, false otherwise.
 It can be used to do optimization by restricting updating to only changes on specific data.
 - `render()` => React goes through the JSX code, evaluates it and constructs its virtual DOM.
 - `getSnapshotBeforeUpdate(prevProps, prevState)` => takes the previous props and the previous state as input and returns a snapshot.
 It is not very used but you can use it for last minute DOM operations (for example, getting the current scrolling position of the user).
-- `componentDidUpdate()` => the updating is now done, so here can do side effects (HTTP requests for example).
+- `componentDidUpdate()` => the updating is now done, so here you can do side effects (HTTP requests for example).
 Avoid synchronous functions otherwise you will have infinite loops.

 ### useEffect()

 Since React Hooks, it is possible to handle state in functional components.
 The `useEffect()` function basically regroup all the class-based lifecycle methods in one React hook.
 It is `componentDidUpdate()` and `componentDidMount()` combined in one effect.

 The first argument of this function is the effect, the function that will be executed on changes or creation.
 The second argument is an array of data.
-With this array you cas restrict the hook to only trigger on changes on these data.
+With this array you can restrict the hook to only trigger on changes on these data.
 If this array is empty, the effect will only run one time, on the component creation (like the `componentDidMount()` function).

 You can return a function in the effect function, this allows to do some cleanup work for example because this function will be called right before the next